mulian/modal-file-manager/README.md

 ## Navigate
  * arrow key ← to show parent directory
  * arrow key → to show sub directory from selected directory
- * press enter to start the file (works only on mac right now)
  * type character to search the current folder
  * comfirm = press enter